 A job seeker’s guide on where to look for recruitment agencies and job vacancies in Cape Town whether you’re looking for part-time jobs, IT jobs, or other fields of work in the city.

 With its diverse economy and developing infrastructure, Cape Town provides an abundance of job opportunities for expats.
-Although local laws make it difficult for internationals to secure jobs, skilled employees are in short supply thus businesses in Cape Town are open to hiring foreign nationals.
+Although local laws make it difficult for internationals to secure jobs, skilled employees are in short supply thus South African businesses, including in Cape Town, are open to hiring foreign nationals.

 This guide provides useful information and insights about jobs in Cape Town including: